abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/announcing-slim-new-build-tool-for-clojure.md

 Introducing [Slim](https://github.com/abogoyavlensky/slim): a new build tool that simplifies building Clojure projects.
 Slim is designed to streamline your Clojure development, whether you’re creating an uberjar for your application or deploying a library.
-With zero ceremony and minimal configuration using your existing deps.edn, you can focus on writing code rather than managing build scripts.
+With zero ceremony and minimal configuration using your existing `deps.edn`, you can focus on writing code rather than managing build scripts.

 ### Minimal App Example